onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 a YouTube video can have titles in multiple languages by adding translated titles and descriptions in YouTube Studio.

+make it salient - describe universal pain points
+    remind the audience in the end - what happens if we don't increase the accountability of our system? what's gonna happen? adress objections or at least acknowledge them and say you'll cover them in the future

 have a scene where I grab the camera and talk to it in a shaky way from up close like the joker